-The District's taxes are levied and collected through County of Madera Assessor and Treasurer-Tax Collector departments.
-The District contracts with the County of Madera to provide certain services.
+The District's property taxes are levied and collected through County of Madera Assessor and Treasurer-Tax Collector departments.
+The District contracts with the County of Madera to provide certain services to the District.
 The District's accounting and clerical functions are performed by County personnel.
-County of Madera charges the District for administrative costs incurred.
+The County of Madera charges the District for administrative costs incurred.

-The amount due to the County of Madera as of June 30, 2017 is \$11,550.
+The amount due to the County of Madera as of June 30, 2017 is \$61,242.